Best 5 natural ways to cure long-term eczema

 Make it a habit to read labels

-When you have eczema, you need to be more aware of the ingredients in the products you use at home.
+When you have eczema, you need to be more aware of the ingredients in the products you use in your home.
 Try using cleaning products with fewer ingredients because they are more likely to be natural.
 Avoid products that contain irritants known to cause eczema.
-Things like dishwashing detergent, laundry liquid, fabric softeners and other common household products can cause rashes.
+Things like dishwashing detergent, laundry liquid, fabric softeners, and other common household products can cause rashes.
 You should keep trying different products until you find one that does not irritate your eczema.

 If your child has eczema and scratches at night, causing sores and bleeding, try wearing mittens or mittens at night.
 The all-in-one pajamas will also prevent them from scratching the skin directly.
 When they begin to scratch, try to distract them with activity to eliminate the itchy skin.
 Applying a moisturizer can also soothe the itching.
 Ask your child to apply their own eczema emollient and reward him when he does.